5 Marketing Strategies You Should Be Using

 - A/B Testing.

-Rather than just churning out content and hoping for a positive response, smart marketers test audience responses beforehand.
-A/B testing, or split testing, is a method of dividing your audience into groups and showing different variations of a marketing campaign to each.
-For example, you might test different titles, fonts, colors, or layouts on your blog to determine which variants increase web traffic and conversion rates or decrease bounce rates and abandoned carts.
+Smart marketers test audience responses beforehand rather than just churning out content and hoping for a positive response.
+A/B testing, or split testing, divides your audience into groups and shows different variations of a marketing campaign to each.
+For example, you might test your blog’s different titles, fonts, colors, or layouts to determine which variants increase web traffic and conversion rates or decrease bounce rates and abandoned carts.